-It might not be known, but it’s a perfect representation of Canary Islands’ gastronomy !
+It might not be as well-known, but it’s a perfect representation of Canary Islands’ gastronomy!
 It is a sauce that is in many dishes of the region.
-There are some varieties but it mainly contains breadcrumb, vinegar, olive oil, garlic and pepper (it doesn’t sound very appealing but it will make you melt!).
-Also, you can choose to have it more or less spicy.
+There are some varieties, but it mainly contains breadcrumbs, vinegar, olive oil, garlic and pepper (it doesn’t sound very appealing, but it’s super addictive).
+You can choose to have it more or less spicy.

--Otelo Restaurant, Tenerife: big food rations, and stunning sights.
-For some people it has “the best mojo picón in the island.”
+-Otelo Restaurant, Tenerife: big food portions and stunning scenary.
+For some people it has “the best mojo picón on the island.”
 Average price is around 12€ / Canarian soup €3, chicken in garlic €4,95

 Address: Molinos Street, 44, Adeje, Tenerife.

--Las Lagunetas Restaurant is another must to enjoy the best of the Canarian cuisine in Las Palmas de Gran Canaria.
-The menu changes every day but traditional food is always used.
+-Las Lagunetas Restaurant is another must to enjoy the best of the Canarian cuisine, located in Las Palmas de Gran Canaria.
+The menu changes every day, but traditional produce is always used.
 ‘Churros de pescado’ and Russian Salad are our favourites.
 Menu costs €9 per person.